 Remember when Mark Zuckerberg put a piece of tape over his laptop camera to block unwanted access?
 Well, there’s a better way!
 This Webcam Cover Slide fits over your device’s camera and can be slid open or closed as needed.
 It uses adhesive to stick to desktops, laptops, tablets, phones and smart video speakers.

-The thin design shouldn’t interfere with your device’s open and close functions (such as laptops).
+The thin design shouldn’t interfere with your device’s open and close functions (like laptops).
 It’s made of ABS plastic and comes in a six-pack.

-5. Protect you family and home with smart floodlight cam
+5. Protect your family and home with this smart floodlight cam

 View and record 2K HDR videos to keep tabs on your property.
 Get notifications for visitors (wanted or otherwise), vehicles and packages.
 Sound the siren or call for help if you need to with the included Arlo Smart trial.
 The 2,000-lumen light can be upgraded to 3,000 with a magnetic charging cable.

-Keyless entry is a nice convenience to have, but it gives thieves another method to steal your car.
-They can use a device to boost your key’s signal and drive away with your car without having to break into it.
+Keyless entry is an excellent convenience, but it gives thieves another method to steal your car.
+They can use a device to boost your key’s signal and drive away with your vehicle without breaking into it.
 The Faraday Key Fob Protector Box safely stores your car keys and spares and blocks RFID signals.

 This faraday box is made from leather and lined with a signal-blocking material.
 Simply place your keys inside and close the lid to stay safe from signal-boosting thieves.
 You can also use the box for your chip-equipped cards and smart devices.

 Password protection is standard across any device and network, but even the best ones can be hacked or figured out.
-Take your security a step further with the Yubico YubiKey 5 Nano.
+Take your security a step further with the Yubico Security Key.
 This device offers two-factor authentication to protect your online accounts physically.
 Register it and gain access with a tap.